How to Sell an Inherited House in San Diego (Probate & Estate Guide)

 When I work with a family on an inherited property, I’m not just listing a home.
 I’m coordinating a process that involves multiple parties and moving parts.
 That typically includes:

-- Connecting with a probate attorney from my network to confirm the legal path
+- Connecting with a probate attorney from my network to confirm the legal path (including whether AB 2016 applies)

-- Coordinating junk removal for everything else
+- Coordinating junk removal and donation pickups for everything else

 - Lining up licensed contractors for any repairs or improvements worth making

-- Keeping all heirs informed and aligned throughout the process
+- Keeping all heirs informed and aligned throughout the process — group communication is part of the job

-Liz’s Design Insight – What to Fix in an Inherited Home
+Design Insight — What to Fix in an Inherited Home

 Inherited homes often carry the style of the decade they were last updated — and that’s not necessarily a problem.
 The question isn’t “how do we modernize this home?”
 The question is: what does a buyer see when they walk through the door, and does that first impression cost us money or make us money?

-The Fix vs. Leave Framework
+The Fix-vs.-Leave Framework

 Legal Confirmation (Weeks 1–2)